2.2 - Organisational boundary

 circle-info

-Within the Bilan Carbone®, it is possible to restrict the boundary to a part of the organisation, at the scale of a site, a project, a construction site, or an event.
-The flexibility this creates for the boundary can be relevant to adapt to certain needs (decision-making, management of actions, etc.)
+Within the framework of the Bilan Carbone®, it is possible to restrict the boundary to part of the organisation, at the scale of a site, a project, a construction site, or an event.
+The flexibility this introduces to the boundary can be relevant to adapt to certain needs (decision-making, action management, etc.).

 This choice is justified, transparent, and included in the deliverables.

-🔎 If the Bilan Carbone® is to be used for a specific regulatory reporting, the organisational boundary shall be that of the Legal entity subject to the regulation.
-The reporting of the If the Bilan Carbone® is to be used for reporting to the shall concern the SIREN of the organisation concerned.
+🔎 If the Bilan Carbone® is to serve a specific regulatory reporting, the organisational boundary is that of the Legal entity subject to the regulation.
+The reporting of the Regulatory GHG Assessment shall concern the SIREN of the organisation in question.
 The sustainability reporting CSRD shall concern the same reporting company as the financial statements.

-For the remainder of the document, the Bilan Carbone® method uses only the term “organisation”.
-It refers to the organisational boundary retained here (including if it is part of the organisation or a grouping of organisations); and therefore differs from a Individual, Product or Territory.
-Some specificities are related to local authorities or associations.
+In the remainder of the document, the Bilan Carbone® method uses only the term “organisation”.
+It refers to the organisational boundary retained here (including if it is part of the organisation or a group of organisations); and therefore differs from a Individual, Product or Territory.
+Certain specificities are related to local authorities or associations.

 circle-exclamation